San Antonio: Ozone History

 On April 2, 2008, the EPA issued final action to designate 13 EAC areas (including San Antonio) attainment for the 1997 eight-hour ozone standard, as they met all milestones of the EAC program and demonstrated attainment of the standard by December 31, 2007.
 The effective date of this final action is April 15, 2008.
 Additionally, the EPA stated that the one-hour ozone standard for each of the 13 EAC areas would be revoked one year after the effective date of their attainment designation.

-Designation of the San Antonio area attainment for the 1997 eight-hour ozone standard means that there are no further SIP requirements for the standard as long as the area continues to monitor attainment.
+The San Antonio area attainment designation for the 1997 eight-hour ozone standard means that there are no further SIP requirements for the standard as long as the area continues to monitor attainment.
 Additional information is available from the EPA about its final action.

 Comprehensive History of the Texas SIP